-Afterwards give them a hair dryer to see whohas built the strongest.
+Afterwards give them a hair dryer to see who has built the strongest house.
 If you are nervous about using a hair dryer get the kids to blow as hard as they can to blow the house down!]

-Afterwards discuss what they think makes a sturdy house?
+Afterwards discuss what shape makes a sturdy house?
 Tall and thin or wide and flat?